 Opening hours: 08:00 – 17:00 daily

 River cruises start at Sisowath Quay, Riverside, between Street 178 and Street 130.
-Expect to be asked many times to choose a boat and cruise company as you walk past.
+Expect to be asked many times to pick a boat and cruise company as you walk past.
 There are daytime and evening sunset cruises, which are the most popular.
 This is a great way to see the city from a different perspective and enjoy beautiful views of the Royal Palace and Riverside.
 The usual route goes down the Tonle Sap, onto the Mekong and up the shore of Kandal Province on the other side, to view floating fishing villages before returning, or ask for other options.